mayamathur/evalue_website/README.md

   - In the TTL field, enter 1H
   - In the data field, enter `mayamathur.github.io`
   - Click Add

-## Editing the outer UI of the website
+### Editing the outer UI of the website

 To edit the outer framework exclusive of the Shiny app iframe itself (e.g., the Resources tab), just edit and knit the relevant .Rmd file, commit as normal (with no special message), and push.
 Remember you need to knit the .Rmd file or else the changes will not be reflected in the .md file, which is what the website ultimately uses.

-* Changing font sizes: Edit per comments in `assests/css/main.scss`.
+- Changing font sizes: Edit per comments in `assests/css/main.scss`.
-* Changing fonts: Edit `_sass/minimal-mistakes/_variables.scss` (not tested).
+- Changing fonts: Edit `_sass/minimal-mistakes/_variables.scss` (not tested).
-* Changing width of text on page (i.e., change whitespace on either side of text column): Edit per comments in `_sass/minimal_mistakes/_archive.scss`.
+- Changing width of text on page (i.e., change whitespace on either side of text column): Edit per comments in `_sass/minimal_mistakes/_archive.scss`.

 Note: We are using the "archive" layout (`_sass/minimal_mistakes/_archive.scss`), so if you want to change a parameter that is normally in `_page.scss`, you should change it in `_archive.scss` instead.

 ## Deploying Shiny apps

-The shiny apps live inside the `_shinyapps` folder (Jekyll ignores directories that begin with underscore, thus we don't need to worry about publishing the source code as part of the website.)
+The shiny apps live inside the `_shinyapps` folder (Jekyll ignores directories that begin with underscore, thus we don't need to worry about publishing the source code as part of the website).

 The apps can be placed inside this folder, e.g.